Texas Tap Water Quality by City

 |---|---|---|---|

-We'll notify you when new PFAS data, EPA violations, or contamination alerts affect utilities in Texas.
+We'll notify you when new PFAS data, EPA violations, or contamination alerts affect public water systems in Texas.
 One email, no spam, unsubscribe any time.

-Texas water quality varies by city and water system.
+Texaswater quality varies by city and water system.
 UCMR5 reports PFAS and related analytes; the "above limit" column uses the EPA-limit flags bundled with each analyte in our dataset (same basis as city pages).
-Here, 7 of 15 tracked cities show at least one such flag or a regulated violation count.
+Here, 8 of 16 tracked cities show at least one such flag or a regulated violation count.

 SDWIS/City reports: use each city link for full narrative, picks, and EPA Consumer Confidence Report context.